41st Infantry Division (United States): Post war

+In the mid-1950s, the Division followed suit with the rest of the Army reorganizing itself into a Pentomic division.
+This concept was derived as a means to create five somewhat autonomous elements within a division, called battle groups, that could activate and attack quicker than a brigade as a new strategy to prepare for tactical nuclear warfare.
+Each battle group was commanded by a colonel and comprised five maneuver companies and a support company.
+The regiment and battalion echelons were removed and the Combat Arms Regimental System (CARS) was adopted to account for the significant shift in unit lineage and heritage.

+The Division saw yet another reorganization in March 1963 when it adopted the Reorganization Objective Army Division (ROAD) concept returning the Division back to a triangular task organization, but this transformation was short lived.
+Assessing a lack of necessity, the Secretary of Defense McNamara reduced the number of National Guard combat divisions from 15 to 8, in 1967, however the total number of separate brigades went up to 18 from 7.
+As a result of McNamara’s decision, the Division was divided into two infantry brigades, the 41st Infantry Brigade in Oregon, and the 81st Infantry Brigade in Washington, the later reactivating the Division’s original Washington brigade under its World War I task organization.
+The 41st Infantry Division deactivated in 1968.

 The 41st Infantry Division holds annual reunions for its World War II veterans.
 In 2008 the reunion was held in Washington, D.C.
 The veterans had the opportunity to visit Arlington National Cemetery and hold a special wreath laying ceremony at the Tomb of the Unknown Soldier.
 Many of the veterans also visited the World War II memorial for the first time.
 Several were accompanied by family (including spouses, children, grandchildren, and in a couple of cases, great-grandchildren).
 The Jungeleer is the publication of the 41st Infantry and is available to all former members of this division.